alexandermendes/next-micro/docs/configuration.md

 A unique port for the service to listen for requests on.

-For ease of initial setup, by default a port will be auto-assigned to each service on launch by finding the first available port in a range of 100 starting from the main [`port`](#port-number) and falling back to a random port.
-However, there is some risk of race conditions with this approach if another process starts using the port before the service is launched.
-To help avoid confusion it is probably best to assign a fixed port to each service.
+By default, a port will be auto-assigned to each service on launch by finding the first available port in a range of 100 starting from the main [`port`](#port-number) and falling back to a random port.
+This makes initial setup a little easier, however, this approach does lead to a risk of race conditions if another process starts using the port before the service is launched.
+To help avoid confusion it may be best to assign a fixed port to each service.

 ### `service.routes` [array]